chrfreitas/elevate-app-test/README.md

 ## Key Assumptions

-- **Setup**
+- **Setup:**
   Environment variables are incorporated into `docker-compose` to simplify setup and configuration.

 - **Phase 1 – Sign-up and Authentication:**
-  JWT is used to encode and decode tokens exchanged with the client.
+  JWT is used to encode and decode tokens.

 - **Phase 3 – User Details and Stats:**
   The `total_games_played` value is calculated by counting the user’s `game_event` records.

 - **Phase 4 – User Subscription Status:**
-  The `subscription_status` is set during user creation or updated by a cron job that runs every 2 hours.
+  The `subscription_status` is set during user creation or updated by a cron job that runs every 2 hours to keep the database as consistent as possible.

+## Next improvements

+- Create dedicated game table to normalize game name from `game_events`.
+- Integrate an API documentation tool like **Swagger**.
+- Add test coverage tool like **SimpleCov**.
+- Add a log agregator.
+- Add a metrics and monitoring tool  as **Datadog** or **NewRelic**.